bridge27/test/readme.txt

-git is here
+git is here old
-im coming
+ coming
+ new line